dvreeze/quotes/README.md

 while not shying away from using own ideas.
 I also try to create "complete" classes instead of relying on Spring to auto-wire (final) fields without there being a corresponding constructor.
+I also do not use Lombok annotations for the same reason.
+I'd rather see complete Java classes and records than relying on code generation.
+Constructors should construct completely initialised objects, fields should be final for the most part, and the "state space" of classes should be as small as possible (also see Effective Java).
+The use of Spring (Boot) should not change that.
+Small concessions are needed, though.
+Classes are often not final (for repositories, transactional services), or else cglib code generation by Spring is not possible.

 The project uses a familiar layering (web, transactional services, repositories), and separates interfaces from implementations for services and